beshu-tech/readonlyrest-docs/universal-builds/universal-builds.md

         activationKeyRetrievalMode: "all" # "file" | "env" | "all" | "none"
 ```

-defined, the order of AK checking the most recent AK is:
+Then the order of activation key validation is:

 1. Retrieve from index
 2. ENV variable